joshbrew/tinybuild/tinybuild/docs/esbuild.md

-  bundleTypes:false,   //create .d.ts files, //you need a .tsconfig for this to work bundleNode:false,   //create node platform plain js build, specify platform:'node' to do the rest of the files bundleIIFE:false,   //create an iife build, this is compiled temporarily to create the types files bundleCommonJS:false, //cjs format outputted as .cjs.js bundleHTML:false,   //wrap the first entry point file as a plain js script in a boilerplate html file, frontend scripts can be run standalone like a .exe! entryPoints:['index.ts'], //entry point file(s).
+  bundleTypes:false,   //create .d.ts files, //you need a .tsconfig for this to work bundleNode:false,   //create node platform plain js build, specify platform:'node' to do the rest of the files bundleIIFE:false,   //create an iife build, this is compiled temporarily to create the types files bundleCommonJS:false, //cjs format outputted as .cjs bundleHTML:false,   //wrap the first entry point file as a plain js script in a boilerplate html file, frontend scripts can be run standalone like a .exe! entryPoints:['index.ts'], //entry point file(s).
 These can include .js, .mjs, .ts, .jsx, .tsx, or other javascript files.
 Make sure your entry point is a ts file if you want to generate types outfile:'dist/index',     //exit point file, will append .js as well as indicators like .esm.js, .node.js for other build flags